-Pickle-brined chicken makes the best southern crispy chicken sandwich!
-Start with extra crispy chicken between soft sandwich buns loaded with sweet and tangy homemade Chick fil A sauce, and pickles!
+Pickle-Brined Crispy Chicken Sandwiches are a Southern classic!
+These fried chicken sandwiches start with extra crispy chicken between soft brioche buns loaded with sweet and tangy homemade Chick-fil-A sauce, and extra pickles!
 Simple and so delicious!

-If there’s anything on this planet that is ‘worth the calories’, it’s a homemade spicy chicken sandwich that’s been brined in pickle juice overnight and dredged in seasoned flour.
-Then, fry it until it’s extra crispy.
+If there’s anything on this planet that is ‘worth the calories’, it’s a homemade spicy chicken sandwich.

 What’s a crispy chicken sandwich?